Peer-reviewed veterinary case report

 Plain-English summary

-A 6-month-old Quarter Horse colt was having a lot of trouble walking on his left front leg for about six weeks.
-His left front foot was smaller than usual, and there was swelling in the joint near his hoof.
-X-rays showed a specific type of fracture in one of the bones in his foot, which was treated by putting on a special shoe and keeping him in a stall for 10 weeks.
-After this treatment, the colt was able to walk normally again.
+A 6-month-old Quarter Horse colt was brought in for severe lameness in his left front leg that had lasted for 6 weeks.
+The vet noticed swelling in the joint and that the left foot was smaller than usual.
+X-rays showed a fracture in the bone of the foot, which was treated with a special shoe and 10 weeks of rest.
+After the treatment, the colt was sound and able to walk normally again.

 Abstract